Agreements

 Respect for the Dances

-Mentored leaders agree to respect the integrity of the Dances and Walks created by Murshid SAM and those following this line of transmission.
+Mentors, mentored leaders, and musicians agree to respect the integrity of the Dances and Walks of Universal Peace and those following this line of transmission.
 Dance leaders are asked to first learn Dances the way they were originated and have been transmitted by their originators, and to honor the request of originators who have specifically asked that their Dances not be changed.
 These requests are made in order to feel clearly the transmission of the sacred phrases as they have been brought through, even though occasionally it may be necessary to modify a Dance to suit special circumstances and populations (e.g. working with children, the elderly or those challenged in some way).

 Permission to represent more advanced Dances and cycles in public may be obtained directly from their originators, or from one’s mentor if they have permission from the originator.